motech/motech/docs/source/get_started/configure_hipaa.rst

 is not improperly modified without detection until disposed of.

 This means using encryption for all e-PHI data being sent over the wire.
-This includes, but is not limited to HTTP communication, database communication (if its over a network), emails and so forth.
+This includes, but is not limited to HTTP communication, database communication (if it's over a network), emails and so forth.
 Since MOTECH runs on Tomcat, it can be configured to use communication level cryptographic protocols such as TLS or SSL.
 This is described in the `Apache Tomcat SSL/TLS Configuration HOW-TO <https://tomcat.apache.org/tomcat-7.0-doc/ssl-howto.html>`_.